firozkhan18/microservice-redis-kafka/README.md

-Certainly!
 Here’s an in-depth explanation of the provided document about **Debezium**, an open-source platform for Change Data Capture (CDC).

 ---